ropensci/mapmetadata/README.md

 Press 'Esc' key to finish here, or press any other key to continue with mapping variables
 ```

 Stopping here just gets you the summary plot, which is saved to your project directory.
 All outputs from this `metadata_map` function are saved to your project directory.
-You can change the save location by adjusting the `output_dir` argument.
+You can change the save location by adjusting the `output_dir` argument (an argument means the information given to a function, to alter how it runs).
+For example `metadata_map(output_dir = 'username/sub_directory)`.

 <img src="https://raw.githubusercontent.com/aim-rsf/mapmetadata/main/inst/outputs/BAR_360_NationalCommunityChildHealthDatabase(NCCHD)_2024-12-19-14-11-55.png" alt="example bar plot showing number of variables for each table alongside counts of whether variables have missing descriptions">